Local government debt policies: Do they make a difference?

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kittredge, William Patrick, "Local government debt policies: Do they make a difference?"
 (2002).
 Public Administration - Dissertations.
-Paper 25.
+25.